CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 The tile's `batchLength` is 6 and `instancesLength` is 10.
 The building and block instances are not features of the tile, but contain properties that are inherited by the six wall features.

-`parentCounts` is not included in the batch table since no tiles have multiple parents.
+`parentCounts` is not included since every instance has at most one parent.

 A feature with `batchId = 3` has the following properties: